Bevatron: Requirements and design

-The liquid hydrogen bubble chamber
+The liquid-hydrogen bubble chamber

 The extracted particle beams, both the primary protons and secondaries, could in turn be passed for further study through various targets and specialized detectors, notably the liquid hydrogen bubble chamber.

-Many thousands of particle interactions, or "events", were photographed, measured, and studied in detail with an automated system of large measuring machines (known as "Franckensteins", for their inventor Jack Franck) allowing human operators (typically the wives of graduate students) to mark points along the particle tracks and punch their coordinates into IBM cards, using a foot pedal.
+Many thousands of particle interactions, or "events", were photographed, measured, and studied in detail with an automated system of large measuring machines (known as "Franckensteins", for their inventor Jack Franck).

-The cards decks were then analyzed by early-generation computers, which reconstructed the three-dimensional tracks through the magnetic fields, and computed the momenta and energy of the particles.
+This process allowed human operators to manually mark points along particle tracks and enter their coordinates onto IBM punch cards using a foot pedal.
+These card decks were then processed by early-generation computers, which reconstructed the three-dimensional trajectories through magnetic fields and calculated the particles’ momenta and energies.
+At the time, highly sophisticated computer programs were used to fit the track data for each event, enabling estimates of the particles’ energies, masses, and identities.

-Computer programs, extremely complex for their time, then fitted the track data associated with a given event to estimate the energies, masses, and identities of the particles produced.

 This period, when hundreds of new particles and excited states were suddenly revealed, marked the beginning of a new era in elementary particle physics.

 Luis Alvarez inspired and directed much of this work, for which he received the Nobel Prize in physics in 1968.